 - Life is a box of chocolate.

 Simile and metaphor are two literary devices used to compare two things.
-Simile describe one thing as another thing.
+Simile describes one thing as another thing.
 Metaphor describes one thing is another thing.
 All similes are metaphors, but not all metaphors are similes.
 A simile uses the words “like” or “as” to make comparisons.
 But metaphor, don’t use those words.
-Instead, metaphor is a straightforward statement.
+Instead, a metaphor is a straightforward statement.

 Conclusion